lidaobing/itcc/doc/itcc.rst

 to minimize this structure to avoid get a pyramid conformation (all four single bond of a carbon is in one side).

+itcc-random-protein-input
+'''''''''''''''''''''''''

+Randomize the phi and psi angle from a TINKER protein's input file.

+itcc-scalexyz
+'''''''''''''

+scale all coords of a TINKER xyz file.
+I have forgotten why I write this.

 Data Processing
 ~~~~~~~~~~~~~~~